American Government

 - Policymaking in a Separated System

-- The Everlasting Policy Machine
+- The Public Policy Cycle

 - The Policymaking Process